neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 	> This is called an "isometric" contraction since your muscles are working, but your joints are not moving.
 	> Choose a weight load that you are comfortable maintaining between 15-120 seconds before load fatigue is too high.
 Keep the muscle active for as long as you can, even as you feel yourselves getting "weaker."

 Record your EMG during this task.
+Repeat the task with your partner (or have your partner repeat the task with a different muscle).

 ::::{admonition} Root Mean Square (RMS)
   RMS provides a measure of *general* ***signal strength*** (as opposed *peak* signal strength).
 RMS is calculated by squaring the signal, taking an average of the sum of squares, and then taking the square root.
 Seems mathematically excessive and unnecessary, so why do this?